 ◾ Higher fuel consumption in downstream plants

-◾ Reduced calorific value
+◾ Reduced effective calorific value

 ◾ Dust losses